 Our Florida Criminal Defense Lawyers can Help with Your Charges

 DUI charges are serious, and there are many different types you could face in Florida.
-At O’Mara Law Group, our Orlando criminal defense lawyers know the defenses available in these cases and how to use them to get your charges reduced, or dropped altogether.
+At O’Mara Law Group, our Orlando DUI lawyers know the defenses available in these cases and how to use them to get your charges reduced, or dropped altogether.
 Call us today at (407) 634-6604 or contact us online to schedule a meeting with one of our skilled attorneys.